Mastering Authorization in Rails with Pundit

 after_action :verify_authorized

-Pundit also introduces verify_policy_scoped
+Pundit also introduces verify_policy_scoped to your controller.

 This method functions similarly to verify_authorized

-but monitors the use of policy_scope
+but monitors the use of policy_scope instead of authorize.

-This is particularly valuable for controller actions such as index
+This is particularly valuable for controller actions such as index,

 which retrieve collections with a scope